 1. Introduction

 As Swiss primary and secondary educators face the challenge of new reform acts with new objectives in art education there is a need for a new practical application to support the new curriculum aims.
 ‘Arts-based research (Barone & Eisner, 1197; Siegesmund & Cahnmann-Taylor, 2008) and arts-based curricula provide potentially viable and interesting path ways (Siegesmund, 1999; Zoss, 2009)’ (Zoss, Siegesmund and Jones Patisaul, 2010, pg.
-136) for educators to sustainably develop the students ability to make aesthetic judgments (Noddings, 2002) and to form attitudes that value art and culture in global and local societies 2015 while learning to continually create through the interplay of tradition and innovation 2015The pedagogy-of-storytelling (Kuyvenhoven, 2009) and narrative inquiry (Leavy, 2009; Clandinin and Connelly, 2000) are both arts-based research practices (Siegesmund & Cahnmann-Taylor, 2008) that could be fused with social and critical practices (Noddings, 2002; Atkinson and Dash, 2005) in the aid of formulating identity.
+136) for educators to sustainably develop the students ability to make aesthetic judgments (Noddings, 2002) and to form attitudes that value art and culture in global and local societies (Lehrplan21, 2015) while learning to continually create through the interplay of tradition and innovation (Lehrplan21, 2015).
+The pedagogy-of-storytelling (Kuyvenhoven, 2009) and narrative inquiry (Leavy, 2009; Clandinin and Connelly, 2000) are both arts-based research practices (Siegesmund & Cahnmann-Taylor, 2008) that could be fused with social and critical practices (Noddings, 2002; Atkinson and Dash, 2005) in the aid of formulating identity.
 “A narrative way of thinking about identity speaks to the nexus of a person’s practical knowledge, and the landscapes, past and present, on which a person lives and works” (Clandinin, 2013, pg.52) it is relative to what Leavy calls “storying” and “restorying” “to reveal multidimensional meanings” (2009, pg.
 27).
 Leavy describes the narrative inquiry method as ‘a collaborative method of telling stories, reflecting on stories, and (re)writing stories’ (2009, p.
 27).
 It could also be argued that such a fusion has the potential to create learning that is ‘sustained beyond the classroom experience (Siggins, Arter, Chappuis, & Chappuis, 2004)’ (Zoss, Siegesmund and Jones Patisaul, 2010, pg.
 136).

-In 2009 an ‘Intercantonal Agreement on Harmonisation of Compulsory Education’ called ‘HarmoS’ came into effect (Swisseducation.educa.ch, 2015). all ‘26 cantonal ministers of education’ (Beyeler and Büchel, 2015, pg.3).
-In addition to aiding in harmonizing educational objectives, HSis also the harmonizestandardization‘’‘’(translated by author, To aid in the ease of implementing HarmoS ‘’was createdLehrplan21 is a curriculum plan intended to guide educational institutions and teachers on how to restructure Swiss primary and secondary education.
+In 2009 an ‘Intercantonal Agreement on Harmonisation of Compulsory Education’ called ‘HarmoS’ came into effect (Swisseducation.educa.ch, 2015).
+HarmoS is a federal act agreed upon by all ‘26 cantonal ministers of education’ (Beyeler and Büchel, 2015, pg.3).
+In addition to aiding in harmonizing educational objectives, HarmoS is also intended to ease the mobility of families with children within Switzerland and aid in the coordination of teaching resources and facilitates (Lehrplan.ch, 2015).
+Other reasons explained by the federal government for the reform are to harmonize teacher training, ease standardization of assessments, and to support ‘diagnostic performance measurements’ and to do this ‘broad-based and cost-effectively’ (translated by author, Lehrplan.ch, 2015).
+To aid in the ease of implementing HarmoS ‘Lehrplan21’ (Lehrplan.ch, 2015) was created (D-EDK Deutschschweizer Erziehungsdirektoren-Konferenz, 2015).
+Lehrplan21 is a curriculum plan intended to guide educational institutions and teachers on how to restructure Swiss primary and secondary education.

 In order to understand how arts-based research can aid Swiss education let us first look at the newly founded aims of Swiss art education (Lehrplan21, 2015 translated and interpreted by the author):

-The social aims of art education are to develop student’s ability to make aesthetic judgments and to form attitudes that value art and culture in global and local societyThe student should also learn to continually create through the interplay of tradition and innovation
+The social aims of art education are to develop student’s ability to make aesthetic judgments and to form attitudes that value art and culture in global and local society.
+The student should also learn to continually create through the interplay of tradition and innovation.

 The educational importance of art education is the development of student visual literacy in so far as a student can recognize and compare the effects and functions of images with respect to their cultural and historical contexts.
-These skills should aid students inown and inter-cultural .
+These skills should aid students in the understanding of their own cultural and inter-cultural identity.